PrestaShop/docs/src/content/1.7/basics/a-small-tour.md

 The backend relies on controllers you can find in directory `controllers/front` and PrestaShop classes that contain the business logic, mainly from `classes` folder.

-The views and the Javascript come from the installed theme that you will find in `themes/`.
+The views and the Javascript comes from the installed theme that you will find in `themes/`.
 You can have multiple themes available on a shop but only one is enabled and in use.

 ### Visit a Front controller